iurisegtovich/PyTherm-applied-thermodynamics/README.md

 # PyTherm
-Minimalist python source code for educational thermodynamics.
+Educational ipython source code for applied thermodynamics.

 come and see our getting started text.